by Alice B.

 and settled down to life in the San Fernando Valley ... friends, church,

-exercise classes, hikes with the Sierra Club, yardwork, and the joys of
+exercise classes, hikes with the Sierra Club and the Lost and Found Gang, yardwork, and the joys of

 Well, now you know something about